The Dual Aspects of Value Creation

-The diagram shown above is a dynamic view that integrates the key elements of our business model.
+The diagram above is a visual representation of the key components of our business model.

-The Management Discussion and Analysis that follows explains why we consider an aspect to be material, what we do to manage them and how we evaluate our performance and outcomes.
-The discussion is thus structured along value creation and capital formation, duly supported by key performance indicators and measures.
+The Management Discussion and Analysis section that follows, details the reasons for which an aspect is identified as being ‘material’, the subsequent actions undertaken to govern them, and the resulting analysis of our performance and outcomes.
+The discussion is to be laid out along the lines of value creation and capital formation, and is appropriately backed by key performance indicators and related measures.